mahiwedsaniket/mahiwedsaniket.github.io/_posts/2012-01-30-Sangeet-Introduction.md

 > The Shaadi is on 4th March from 10AM to 12PM followed by lunch at the Shankar Vidya Kendra, Vasant Vihar.

 The map and other details are given below.
+Looking forward to seeing you there.

 <!-- We do hope you have also the Invitation for the wedding reception.  -->